SpaceSmithers/tgm-map-mirrorer/README.md

 ## How does it work?
 SS13 maps are just coordinate grids that re-use map keys.

+This is a python script so you might need python

 For example:

 `1,1,1 = {